shahidakhter786/shahidakhter786/README.md

 - 👋 Hi, I’m @shahidakhter786
-- 👀 I’m interested in hacking stuff
+- 👀 I do research on Cyber Security
-- 🌱 I’m currently learning Forensics and footprinting
+- 🌱 I’m currently Working on Threat Intel and Malware Analysis
-- 💞️ I’m looking to collaborate on Penetration testing projects
+- 💞️ I’m looking to collaborate on Threat Intel & Cyber Security projects
 - 📫 How to reach me : shahidahktar@gmail.com

 <!---